2021 Kingston Point-in-Time Count Report

 On April 14, 2021, United Way KFLA, through a grant from Employment and Social Development Canada’s Reaching Home: Canada’s Homelessness Strategy (RH), conducted a coordinated Point in Time (PiT) Homeless Count in urban Kingston as part of the nationally coordinated PiT count.

 You can read the 2021 Kingston Point-in-Time Count Report conducted by the United Way KFL&A.

 A Point-In-Time (PiT) Homeless Count is a snapshot of individuals and families experiencing homelessness that collects numerical and basic demographical information at a single point in time.
-Having the PiT Count helps Kingston better align resources towards achieving our long-term goal of ending homelessness here in Kingston, and contributed to better understanding any progress being made in communities across the country to end homelessness.
+Having the PiT Count helps Kingston better align resources towards achieving our long-term goal of ending homelessness, and contributes to better understanding any progress being made in communities across the country to end homelessness.

 In 2021, while the COVID-19 pandemic was still present, a modified process was used for the Kingston PiT Count.
 Shelter occupancy totals were obtained from a centralized shelter database.
 Surveys were administered at shelters and transitional housing units by agency staff, data was collected from institutions, and a limited outdoor enumeration and surveys were conducted to obtain demographic and experiential data.

 A higher number of people experiencing homelessness were counted during the 2021 Urban Kingston Point in Time Count, compared to 2018.
 These numbers are comparable to those of the By-Name List, a real-time registry process now being used by the Housing & Homelessness system in Kingston.